longtran1005/dnasikt/wp-content/plugins/wp-user-avatar/readme.txt

 4. After you've chosen a WP User Avatar image, you will see the option to remove it.

 == Changelog ==

+= 2.0.7 =
+* Improvement Fix: Removed languages files to be used from core wordpress language packs.

+= 2.0.6 =
+* Improvement Fix: Broken Jquery files from UI is resolved.

+= 2.0.5 =
+* Improvement Fix: Broken JS files from UI is resolved.

+= 2.0.4 =
+* Improvement Fix: Activation warning in some cases is resolved.

+= 2.0.3 =
+* Improvement Fix: Added missing translation strings in English version of po file.

 = 2.0.0 =
 * Improvement Fix: Added missing translation strings in English version of po file.